 Diaphragmatic injury accounts for <10% of blunt abdominal trauma, and splenic injury is more common with blunt than penetrating abdominal trauma.

-Penetrating abdominal injuries occur when a foreign object pierces the skin, and may be accidental or intentional.
-The most common penetrating injuries are gun shot wounds (GSWs) and stab wounds.
+Penetrating abdominal injuries occur when a foreign object pierces the skin.
+The most common penetrating injuries are gunshot wounds and stab wounds.
 In the US, penetrating trauma remains a major cause of morbidity and mortality, with 30,143 firearm-related deaths occurring in 2005.
 Of these deaths, 29,354 were intentional (i.e., suicide or homicide) and 789 were accidental.
 In European countries, firearm-related injuries are much less common.